MAD9137/f2024/docs/assessments/projects/final.md

 # Final Project - Passport Application

 ## Objective
 For your final project, you will be making a “passport” application in iOS using Swift.
-The purpose of this application is to allow a user to geotag locations that they are currently visiting.
+The purpose of this application is to allow a user to geo-tag locations that they are currently visiting.
 The user will define the location’s title, their arrival and departure dates, and a description of their trip.
-This application will store all of the location’s information (including the geotag) on a server, which you will access using the Final_API found here [https://lenczes.edumedia.ca/mad9137/final_api/](https://lenczes.edumedia.ca/mad9137/final_api/).
+This application will store all of the location’s information (including the geo-tag) on a server, which you will access using the Final_API found here [https://lenczes.edumedia.ca/mad9137/final_api/](https://lenczes.edumedia.ca/mad9137/final_api/).

 :::warning NOTE
-All of your URLRequests must have a modified header field add that contain a value of your user username from your school email (eg. lenc0001) for the key "my-authentication".
+All of your URLRequests must add a modified header field that contains a value of your user username from your school email (eg. lenc0001) for the key "my-authentication".
 The value string must **not** have the @algonquinlive.com, and will be plain text (no conversion done to the value string).
 :::

 ## Overview
-When the user launches this application they will see the SplashViewController that will display the name of the application for a small amount of time, and then transition to the main view of the application; a TableView.
+When the user launches this application, they will see the SplashViewController that will display the name of the application for a small amount of time, and then transition to the main view of the application: a TableView.
 The PassportTableViewController will have a NavigationController embedded in it with a title that shows "Passport", and will have a button in it labeled "Add".

-Each cell of the TableView vill display one of the names of a location retrieved from the server.
+Each cell of the TableView will display one of the names of a location retrieved from the server.
 Tapping on a cell will transition the user to the InfoViewController that will query the server to retrieve the full details of the selected location, and display that information in a textView.

 Clicking the Add button within the TableView will transition the application to the AddViewController.
 This view will display a textField, textView and two datePicker objects.

 This view will also have a button added to the right side of the NavigationController labeled "Save".
 This button will send the information the user has input, as well as the geo-location of the device to the server before unwinding the segue back to the TableView **only if** a title has been entered.

-When the application first displays, and when it returns to the PassportTableViewController it will automatically connect to the server to retrieve the full list of locations, and display them.
+When the application first displays, and when it returns to the PassportTableViewController, it will automatically connect to the server to retrieve the full list of locations, and display them.

 An example of the application's layout that will incorporate four views and a navigation controller can be seen below.